cosmos/cosmos/WHITEPAPER.md

 Here we present Gnuclear, a novel blockchain network architecture that addresses all of these problems.
-Gnuclear is a network of many independent blockchains, called shards, that are connected by a central blockchain, called the hub.
+Gnuclear is a network of many independent blockchains, called zones, that are connected by a central blockchain, called the hub.
-The hub and shards are powered by Tendermint Core [\[8\]][8], which provides a high-performance, consistent, secure [PBFT-like](http://tendermint.com/blog/tendermint-vs-pbft/) consensus engine, where strict fork-accountability guarantees hold over the behaviour of malicious actors.
+The hub and zones are powered by Tendermint Core [\[8\]][8], which provides a high-performance, consistent, secure [PBFT-like](http://tendermint.com/blog/tendermint-vs-pbft/) consensus engine, where strict fork-accountability guarantees hold over the behaviour of malicious actors.
 The Gnuclear hub is a simple multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
-The hub and shards of the Gnuclear network communicate with each other via an inter-blockchain communication (IBC) protocol which is formalized here.
-The Gnuclear hub utilizes IBC packets to move tokens from one shard to another while maintaining the total amount of tokens in the network, thus isolating each shard from the failure of others.
+The hub and zones of the Gnuclear network communicate with each other via an inter-blockchain communication (IBC) protocol which is formalized here.
+The Gnuclear hub utilizes IBC packets to move tokens from one zone to another while maintaining the total amount of tokens in the network, thus isolating each zone from the failure of others.

 We believe that Gnuclear proves that Tendermint BFT consensus is well suited for scaling public proof-of-stake blockchains, and that it can compete with